itaru2622/bluesky-selfhost-env/README.md

  - simple:          all bluesky components runs on one host, by docker-compose.
  - less remapping:  simple rules as possible, among FQDN <=> reverse proxy <=> docker-container, for easy understanding and tunning.

-at current, working with code asof <strong>2024-01-06</strong> of bluesky-social.<br>
+at current, working with code asof <strong>2024-03-06</strong> of bluesky-social.<br>
 it may not work with latest codes.

 ## current status regarding self-hosting:

+with 'asof-2024-03-10' branch, just get started. work in progress with atproto/dev-env + social-app.<p>

-on Mar.06 2024, as below, basic feature started working on self-hosting environment, but still needs some work for full capabilities.
+with 'asof-2024-01-06' branch, as described below, basic feature started working on self-hosting environment, but still needs some work for full capabilities.

    -  ok: create user on pds via social-app, and bluesky API.
    -  ok: sign-in via social-app (with multiple accounts)